-- S. De Bièvre is associate editor of the Journal of Mathematical Physics (since January 2019). - O. Goubet is the editor-in-chief of the North-Western European Journal of Mathematics. - O. Goubet is associate editor of ANONA (Advances in Nonlinear Analysis). - O. Goubet is associate editor of the Journal of Mathematical Study.
+- S. De Bièvre is associate editor of the Journal of Mathematical Physics (since January 2019). - O. Goubet is the editor-in-chief of the North-Western European Journal of Mathematics. - O. Goubet is associate editor of ANONA (Advances in Nonlinear Analysis). - O. Goubet is associate editor of the Journal of Mathematical Study. - O. Goubet is associate editor of the Bulletin of Mathematical Sciences.

-Reviewer - reviewing activities All permanent members of the PARADYSE team work as referees for many of the main scientific publications in analysis, partial differential equations, probability and statistical physics, depending on their respective fields of expertise.
+Reviewer - reviewing activities

+All permanent members of the PARADYSE team work as referees for many of the main scientific publications in analysis, partial differential equations and statistical physics, depending on their respective fields of expertise.